 The digital space is an increasingly crowded marketplace, with new competitors and disruptive technologies driving customer engagement online and offline.
-Get your business to stand out with these top trends in capturing your audience and keeping them engaged.

 1. Mobile is mainstream

 Technology breakthroughs are happening increasingly away from the desktop.
 Mobile now encompasses more than just smartphones.
 Wearables like smartwatches are maturing, and many of us have our technology needs serviced completely in the cloud.

 Mobile is also more than just our digital hub.
 In 2017, smartphones are blazing a trail as gateways into the real world as well.
 When it comes to e-commerce retailers and brick and mortar stores, consider the fact that not only are shoppers buying more on their mobile, over 80% also use their smartphones to look up product reviews in-store.
 More than any technology device out there, mobile is the platform driving consumers.
 Companies must take into account the power of handheld devices if they strive to compete in a busy online marketplace.